scalastic/scalastic.github.io/_posts/en/2021-04-22-jvm-vs-native.markdown

 layout: post
 title: JVM vs Native - An effective comparison of performances
 date: 2021-04-22 21:00:00 +0200
-description: How to effectively compare JVM versus Native applications - A complete guide built from Java Spring Boot, Spring Native, WebFlux, Docker, Kubernetes, Prometheus and Grafana
+description: How to actually compare running Java Applications between its JVM and native versions - A complete guide built from Java Spring Boot, Spring Native, WebFlux, Docker, Kubernetes, Prometheus, and Grafana
 img: jvm-vs-native.jpg
 fig-caption: Photo by <a href="https://unsplash.com/@jtylernix?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Tyler Nix</a> on <a href="https://unsplash.com/s/photos/surf?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 tags: [Spring-Boot, Spring-Native, Spring-WebFlux, GraalVM, Docker, Kubernetes, Prometheus, Grafana, Micoservices]
 lang: en
 permalink: /jvm-vs-native/
+status: finished
 ---

-When it comes to comparing JVM-HotSpot and GraalVM-native executions, it is often hard to decide on the application's architecture and technology to test and even what to measure.
+To compare the execution of a Java application between its Bytecode (JVM) and native (GraalVM) versions, you must first decide on its architecture and the framewoks to use.
+Secondly, we must also ask ourselves what we are going to measure.

-Recently I came across an interesting training course about [containers and orchestration](https://github.com/jpetazzo/container.training){:target="_blank" rel="noopener noreferrer nofollow"} written by Jérôme Petazzoni.
-He uses a bunch of interacting Python and Ruby apps encapsulated in Docker containers.
-They act as a microservices mesh and measuring the number of completed cycles per second provides a good estimation of the system effectiveness.
-Being able to play with the number of running containers would be also a good illustration of what actually happens.
+Recently, I came across a very interesting course, [containers and orchestration](https://github.com/jpetazzo/container.training){:target="_blank" rel="noopener noreferrer nofollow"}, by Jérôme Petazzoni .
+It uses different Python and Ruby applications which interact by means of Docker containers.
+They act as a mesh of microservices.
+The efficiency of the system is measured by the number of treatments performed per second.

-Actively following `Spring Native` developments, I therefore decided to port his demonstration application in Java using the latest development versions of `Spring Boot` and reactive programming `WebFlux`.
+It seemed like a good example to serve as a basis for this comparison by:
+- Transposing the code into Java language under the Spring Boot / WebFlux frameworks and using Spring Native for the build in Bytecode or in native,
+- Playing on the number of containers in order to vary the load of the system.

+Let's see this in detail.

 > info "Source code"
 > All sources are kept at <https://github.com/scalastic/hotspot-vs-native>{:target="_blank" rel="noopener noreferrer nofollow"}